Neats29/neats29.github.io/source/coaching/index.md

 Sessions can be done on a video call or in person in London.
 Please [DM me on twitter](https://twitter.com/neats29) or email me at [anita.amini29@gmail.com](mailto:anita.amini29@gmail.com) for more information and booking queries where I'll be able to share my calender link for the next availability.

 **Time commitment:**
-1hr - 1hr30mins
+1hr30mins

 **Sliding Scale:**
-- Low-income: £40
+- Low-income: £45
-- Standard: £45
+- Standard: £55
-- Abundant: £60
+- Abundant: £65

 Please note the above rates are intentionally low as an introductory offer.
-I will most likely raise them in the near future to correctly reflect the service being offered.
+I will gradually raise them over time to correctly reflect the service being offered.

 <!-- ⚠️ **Important:** please send me a message **before** booking to confirm.
 **Availability:**